EvanY14/EvanY14/README.md

 - 👋 Hi, I’m Evan Yu
-- 👀 I’m interested in aerodynamics and controls for space systems
+- 👀 I’m interested in controls and autonomy for robotics and space systems
-- 🌱 I’m currently studying at the University of Illinois at Urbana-Champaign pursuing a Bachelor of Science in Aerospace Engineering
+- 🌱 I’m currently studying at the University of Illinois at Urbana-Champaign pursuing a Bachelor of Science in Aerospace Engineering with a Minor in Computer Science.
 - 📫 My LinkedIn profile is https://www.linkedin.com/in/evan-yu-02/

 <!---